 According to Apple, the new macOS Mojave brings new features inspired by its most powerful users, but designed for everyone.
-In this short article, we will show you how to setup the new display features such as dark mode and dynamic display mode.
+In this short article, we will show you how to setup the new display features such as dark mode and dynamic display mode on macOS Mojave.

 Completion of macOS Mojave install process immediately leads you to a screen where you can choose between the regular mode and the dark mode for the display.

 - Apple unveils iOS 12, Here are Performance Improvements and New Features